shakacode/react_on_rails/README.md

 1. Props that you pass in the view helper of either `react_component` or `redux_store`
 2. Rails contextual information, such as the current pathname.
 You can customize this in your config file.

-This information should be the same regardless of either client or server side rendering.
+This information (`props` and `railsContext`) should be the same regardless of either client or server side rendering.

-While you could manually pass this information in as "props", the rails_context is a convenience because it's pass consistently to all invocations of generator functions.
+While you could manually pass the `railsContext` information in as "props", the `rails_context` is a convenience because it's passed consistently to all invocations of generator functions.

 So if you register your generator function `MyAppComponent`, it will get called like: